ISSOLANO27/Online-Marketplace-Capstone/README.md

 # Online Marketplace System – SDLC Capstone Project

-Welcome!
+Welcome Everyone!
 This repository contains my full Systems Analysis & Design capstone project: an Online Marketplace System designed using the complete Systems Development Life Cycle (SDLC).

 The goal of this project is to design a functional online shopping platform for a single retailer, including features for browsing products, managing customer accounts, handling orders, and maintaining inventory.
 Every artifact in this repo was created step-by-step using SDLC best practices.